squidcloudio/squid-samples/todo-angular/frontend/README.md

 #### Change collection

-To change a current element of the Todo collection the user can push 'edit-button' and then change the name using changeTodo() method from TodosService:
+If the user wants to modify an existing element in the Todo collection, they can click the 'edit' button next to the corresponding element.
+This will call the changeTodo() method from the TodoService, which allows the user to modify the name of the Todo.

 **HTML**